 Deconstructed in Heroes Die.
 When Talann fights Berne, she initially holds out, but Berne has some mean skills of his own too, and her inability to close the power gap gets her killed.

-Lord Peter Wimsey is particularly noted to be this, when it comes to a test of strength he'll get taken out, but there's been several a villain who's been surprised that the short, thin, well-dressed man in spats has insanely fast reflexes and a considerable knowledge of martial arts that will make an opponent's bulk a disadvantage.
+Lord Peter Wimsey is particularly this, when it comes to a test of strength he'll get taken out, but there's been several a villain who's been surprised that the short, thin, well-dressed man in spats has insanely fast reflexes and a considerable knowledge of martial arts that will make an opponent's bulk a disadvantage.

 Tavi from Codex Alera has no access to fury power, while everyone else in Aleran society does.
 It forces him to become very skilled at kicking people's butts all on his own power.
 The teacher even has him deliberately pretend to be horrible at it so he can serve as a counterexample for the other students in fight training.
 Then he starts developing his furycraft powers...

 In the Myth Adventures series, Skeeve is just an apprentice magician and his mentor Aahz has been completely Brought Down to Normal.
 Nevertheless, thanks to each being quite the Guile Hero, they regularly trounce or otherwise deal with vastly superior foes, leading to Skeeve enjoying a public reputation as a sorcerer with an almost godlike power level.

 Legacy of the Dragokin: Benji inherits his mother's superpowers and the skill to use them but he doesn't have her stamina or her strength.
 He compensates with guile.